Event System

 # Enable events and register callbacks

-await page.enable_network_events()
+await tab.enable_network_events()

-await page.enable_page_events()
+await tab.enable_page_events()

-await page.on(NetworkEvents.RESPONSE_RECEIVED, partial(extract_data_from_response, page))
+await tab.on(NetworkEvent.RESPONSE_RECEIVED, partial(extract_data_from_response, tab))

-await page.on(PageEvents.PAGE_LOADED, partial(handle_page_load, page))
+await tab.on(PageEvent.LOAD_EVENT_FIRED, partial(handle_page_load, tab))

 # Navigate to the page with dynamic content

-await page.go_to("https://example.com/products")
+await tab.go_to("https://example.com/products")

 # Wait for data collection to complete or timeout after 60 seconds